 What will I love about being a Counsellor?

 - Helping clients work through their problems and work towards a more positive future.

 - Following clients on their journey of emotional exploration from start to finish.
-It can be very rewarding seeing the progress that they make.
+It can be very rewarding to see the progress that they make.

 - Listening to other people’s problems every day can be challenging – especially if the things they want to discuss are particularly harrowing.
-However, it is usually a requirement that Counsellors have counselling themselves, to help them deal with everything they hear.
+However, it’s usually a requirement that Counsellors have counselling themselves in order to help them deal with everything they hear.

-- Counselling isn’t for everyone and, whilst you will want to help all your clients feel better, sometimes you have to accept that it won’t be possible to solve all your patients’ issues.
+- Counselling isn’t for everyone and, while you’ll want to help all your clients feel better, sometimes you have to accept that it won’t be possible to solve all your patients’ issues.

 As a newly qualified Counsellor, you could earn anywhere between £20,000 and £26,000 – although starting salaries do vary considerably.
 Experienced Counsellors may earn between £30,000 and £40,000, or potentially more if you would prefer to work in a specialist counselling role e.g. relationship counselling or working with people with eating disorders or addiction.